meg-gutshall/flatiron-curriculum-notes/module-14-front-end-web-programming-in-javascript/section-02-manipulating-the-dom/changing-the-dom-with-devtools-and-javascript.md

-# Changing the DOM with Dev Tools and JavaScript
+# Lesson: Changing the DOM with Dev Tools and JavaScript

 ## Delete an Element with Chrome DevTools